-For example, in the case of Sirenas’ lead antibody drug conjugate payload, it took the team fewer than nine months to isolate and characterize the marine-derived compound, analog it to see how it may be applied in a therapeutic setting, synthesize it, and conjugate it to a standard antibody.
+For example, in one of our first partnerships to uncover novel antibody drug conjugate payloads, it took the team fewer than nine months to isolate and characterize the marine-derived compound, analog it to see how it may be applied in a therapeutic setting, synthesize it, and conjugate it to a standard antibody.
 This would normally take years under academic natural product or traditional pharma paradigms.

 Sirenas is currently engaged in ADC partnerships based on our proprietary payloads and payload discovery efforts.
 If you would like to explore a partnership opportunity, contact us at firstname.lastname@example.org.